Quantum vs Classical Proofs and Subset Verification: Introduction

 It was recently established \cite{GKS} that the witness to a $\QMA$ machine may always be replaced by a subset state, where a subset state on $n$ qubits has the form $\ket{S}=1/\sqrt{|S|}\sum_{i\in S}|i\rangle$ for some subset $S\subset[2^n]$.
 However, it seems difficult to create a classical witness on $n$ bits that captures the information in a subset state $\ket{S}.$ Therefore, problems involving subsets seem like ripe ground for understanding the $\QMA$ vs. $\QCMA$ problem.
 We investigate the following question: under what circumstances is it possible for a quantum machine to verify properties of a subset?
 This question is not answered by \cite{GKS}; they study general properties of languages that are in $\QMA$ and $\QCMA$, while we attempt to prove specific languages of interest (that are related to subsets) are either in or not in $\QMA$ or $\QCMA$.

 In the hopes of further exploring these questions, we exhibit a general framework that can be used to obtain oracle separations against $\QCMA$ for subset-based problems.
-We use this framework to prove the existence of an ``in-place'' permutation oracle $\porcl$ (a unitary that permutes standard basis states within a single register) \cite{dBCW02,collision} for which $\QMA^\porcl\not\subseteq \QCMA^\porcl$, making the first progress on this problem since Aaronson \& Kuperberg in 2007 \cite{AK07}.
+We use this framework to prove the existence of an ``in-place'' permutation oracle $\porcl$ (a unitary that permutes standard basis states within a single register) \cite{dBCW02,collision} for which $\QMA^\porcl\not\subseteq \QCMA^\porcl$, making the first progress on this problem since Aaronson and Kuperberg in 2007 \cite{AK07}, who attained a ``quantum oracle'' separation (i.e., a separation relative to an \emph{arbitrary} black-box unitary transformation acting on a polynomial number of qubits).
 In this problem, for the case of $\QMA$, the in-place permutation oracle allows us to verify that the given witness is indeed the correct subset state.
 On the other hand, our framework allows us to prove the language is not in $\QCMA.$ Our framework is quite general, and we are also able to use it to establish a particularly simple example of a (conventional) oracle $\orcl$ so that $\AM^{\orcl}\not\subseteq\QCMA^{\orcl}$.\footnote{Note there was previously an example of an oracle separating $\AM$ from $\PP$ \cite{V95}.
 Since $\QMA\subseteq\PP$ \cite{MW05}, this is formally a stronger result.
 Nonetheless, our oracle is substantially different, and uses completely different ideas.}